Short-term rental operators had TVs in every property and no way to utilized them. We built the system that changed that.

 Designing for Two Audiences With Conflicting Needs

-Early in the work, it became clear that hosts and guests interacted with the product in fundamentally different ways.
-Hosts configured content, branding, and rules through a centralized management system, while guests never saw that interface at all.
-They only encountered the outcome: a TV and guidebook that needed to feel immediate, personal, and effortless on arrival.
+WelcomeScreen served two audiences who never shared an interface but were tightly coupled through the same system.
+Hosts configured content, branding, and rules through a centralized management portal.
+Guests never saw that interface at all, they only encountered the outcome: a TV and guidebook that needed to feel immediate, personal, and effortless on arrival.

 /Problem Framing